-If you are a Computer Science (CS) major, note that you must earn at least a C- in CS 235 for this course to count as one of your approved CS major electives.
+If you are a Computer Science (CS) major, note that you must earn at least a C- in CS 325 for this course to count towards your major.

 Your semester grade will be determined by the percentage of points that you earn, subject to some minimum requirements.
 Here are the grade percentages, followed by those minimum requirements: